uf-mil/mil/docs/software/noetic_migration.md

 ```

 Now the suggestion of wrapping `range` in a `list` is gone, but it's still
 asking us to `import range`.
-We can just ignore this, because we know that we fixed
+We can ignore this, because we know that we fixed
 the root problem.
 Great job!

 ### Step Three: Documenting the code (optional!)